-So, let us remember Cornelius Krieghoof’ s quintessential Quebec: a snow land, un pays de neige.
-An idea.— Winter Landscape, c.
-1889 (Art.com)
+So, let us remember Cornelius Krieghoof’s quintessential Quebec: a snow land, un pays de neige: snow as a country.— Winter Landscape, c.
+1889 (Photo credit: Art.com)

 Cornelius David Krieghoff (19 June 1815 – 8 March 1872) was born in Amsterdam and entered the Academy of Fine Arts in Germany, in c.
 1830.
 He moved to New York in 1836 and enlisted in the US army the following year, 1837.
 In 1840, he deserted the US army and married Émilie Gauthier.
 “They moved to Montreal, where he participated in the Salon de la Société des Artistes de Montréal.
 While in Montreal, he befriended the Mohawks living on the Kahnawake Indian Reservation and made many sketches of them from which he later produced oil paintings.”[iv]

 In 1844, the Krieghoffs travelled to Paris and Krieghoof made copies of works located in the Louvre under the direction of Michel Martin Drolling (1789–1851).
 Krieghoof was invited to participate in the first exhibition of the Toronto Society of Arts, held in 1847.
 So the Krieghoffs returned to Montreal in 1846 and moved to Quebec City in 1853.
 Krieghoff returned to Europe twice.
 He did so briefly, in 1854, and at greater length, from 1863 to 1868.